 - Asking for help — Many people who are at the point of needed drug rehab have little to no financial resources.
 If you don’t have insurance and you are currently low income or have no money to pay for drug rehab, asking for help can work.
 Asking friends or family for money to help pay for your drug rehab might seem like an outrageous request.
 But many loved ones of a drug addict agree to pay for treatment because of how important it is.
 If you borrow from loved ones, you can work with them to develop your own repayment plan.
 You can replace the funds they have taken out to help you get back on your feet.

 - Selling assets — Nothing about addiction is glamorous, despite what you might see in the movies or on TV.
 If you are unable to obtain financing, do not have insurance, and your loved ones are unable to pay for your treatment, you may need to get creative.
 As tough as it will be, consider selling off some of your assets if you can.
 For example, you can sell an unused car, boat, etc. to help pay for the cost of care.
 Getting as creative as possible can help you rake in some cash that you can put towards your recovery.

 No matter where you may be in your finances, do not let it detract you from attending drug treatment.
 Those who go through addiction treatment programs have higher success rates in their recovery and are less likely to relapse.
 Studies show that the longer you remain in rehab, the more promising the outcome.
 So, if you are battling drug addiction and can’t stop on your own, reach out for help.

 Do You Need Help?
 Call Us Today.

-Get started on the road to recovery by calling us right now.
-You will be connected to one of our admissions professionals who can walk you through what to expect from a financial standpoint.
+Get started on the road to recovery.
+Call us right now.
+Connect to one of our admissions professionals who can walk you through what to expect from a financial standpoint.

 Do not wait.
 Call us right now.
-We are here to help you overcome the challenges of drug addiction and guide you towards living a happy, healthy, drug-free life.
+We are here to help you overcome the challenges of drug addiction.
+Guide you towards living a happy, healthy, drug-free life.